Polish Car Brands

 FSR Logo

-The company functioned from 1975 to 1996.
+This company operated from 1975 to 1996.
 The abbreviation of the name of this company comes from the name “Fabryka Samochodów Rolniczych.”
-In simple words, we are talking about the company which produced tractors.
+Simply put, it refers to a company that produces tractors.
 But these agricultural machines were not the only thing that the company could offer its customers.
-Trucks, SUVs, and vans were also in the range of this manufacturer.
+Trucks, SUVs, and vans were also in the assortment of this manufacturer.
 In short, the range was quite diverse.

-A black rectangular logo with chamfered edges was divided by a horizontal line into two parts.
-In the second half, you can see the company name and the letters “POLMO” on the top.
-The contrast of black and white made this logo memorable.
+The black rectangular logo with beveled edges was divided by a horizontal line into two parts.
+In the second half, you can see the company name and the letters “POLMO” at the top.
+The contrast of black and white colors made this logo memorable.

-Some of these companies have already ceased operations, while others still produce cars.
-In any case, all of them are noteworthy because they have contributed to the history and modernity of the Polish car industry.
+Some of these companies have already ceased operations, while others are still producing cars.
+In any case, all of them are worthy of attention, as they have contributed to the history and modernity of the Polish automotive industry.